influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/administration/configuration.md

 telegraf --input-filter cpu:mem:net:swap --output-filter influxdb:kafka config
 ```

+## Configuration file locations

+The location of the configuration file can be set via the `--config` command
+line flag.

+When the `--config-directory` command line flag is used, files ending with
+`.conf` in the specified directory will also be included in the Telegraf
+configuration.

+On most systems, the default locations are `/etc/telegraf/telegraf.conf` for
+the main configuration file and `/etc/telegraf/telegraf.d` for the directory of
+configuration files.

 ## Environment variables

 Environment variables can be used anywhere in the configuration file by prepending them with `$`.
 For strings, the variables must be within quotes (i.e., `"$STR_VAR"`) and for numbers and Booleans they should be unquoted (i.e., `$INT_VAR`, `$BOOL_VAR`)